piotr-grosicki/project-jdp-2409-01/README.md

 10. [Future development](#future)

 ## Project Overview
 The **JDP240901 (Online Shop API)** is a backend service developed using **Java**, **Spring Boot**, and **Hibernate** to support an e-commerce platform.
-It allows managing products, groups(of products), orders, users, and shopping carts.
+It allows managing products, products groups, orders, users, shopping carts, show user operation history and generate one-hour token for authorization.
 The API can be integrated with frontend applications and other services to provide a seamless shopping experience.

 ### Features:
-- **Product Management**: Product catalogue with create, read, update, and delete (CRUD) operations.
+- **Products Management**: Product catalogue with create, read, update, and delete (CRUD) operations.
-- **Group(of products) Managment**: Group catalogue with create, read and update operations.
+- **Products groups Management**: Group catalogue with create, read and update operations.
-- **Cart**: Create cart.
-Add items to the cart, read and delete items from the cart.
-Create order from cart.
+- **Cart Management**: Create carts, add items to carts, read and delete items from carts, and create orders from carts.
-- **Order Management**: Placing orders, read orders, managing order status, deleting order.
+- **Orders Management**: Place orders, read orders, manage order statuses, and delete orders.
-- **User Management**: Users catalogue with create and profile status management.
+- **Users Management**: Users catalogue with create and profile status management.
-- **Authentication and Authorization**: Generate **JWT tokens** for user.
+- **Authentication and Authorization**: Generate **JWT tokens** for user authorization.

 ## Technologies Used
 - **Java 17**